Bafy78/dithering-in-octahedral/assumptions.md

 In View Space, 1 LSB of a 6-bit Normal map represents a surface angle change of ≈2.8∘.

 The Artifact: If the noise jitters the normal by ≈3∘ every frame, the TAA's history rejection (which detects motion/ghosting) might interpret this noise as "movement" rather than "sub-pixel detail."
 This will cause the TAA to reject the history, causing the surface to flicker permanently (smearing).

-### 7. The "Singular Value" vs. "Determinant" Distinction

-This expands on your Point 2, but requires specific mathematical verification.

-Assumption: That the Determinant of the Jacobian (Area scale) is the correct metric for noise scaling.

-The Risk: As you suspected, the Determinant measures area stretch.
-However, banding is visible perpendicular to the gradient.

-If a pixel is squashed into a long, thin rectangle (high anisotropy), the quantization steps become very far apart in one direction and very close in the other.

-Using the Determinant (Average Area) might under-dither the "long" direction (leaving bands visible) and over-dither the "short" direction (adding unnecessary noise).

-Verification Math: Instead of w=1/det(JTJ)​, we likely need to decompose J using SVD (Singular Value Decomposition) to find σmax​ (the maximum stretch).

-Hypothesis to Test: Noise amplitude should be driven by the Spectral Norm (largest singular value) of the Jacobian inverse, not the Determinant. w=∣∣J−1∣∣2​=σmin​(J)1​

-Why: We need the noise to be large enough to bridge the widest gap in the distorted grid.